Passlens

 Why privacy and local processing matter in a free browser workflow

 Users shopping free tools are often unusually sensitive to privacy and trust.
 They do not want to upload a portrait into an unknown system by default if the same work can happen in the browser.
-That does not mean server-side processing is inherently bad.
+That does not mean upload-based processing is inherently bad.
 It means transparent processing boundaries are a product-quality feature.
 Browser-first and local-first approaches matter because they remove one more hidden assumption from the workflow.

 Trust signal